GitHub Sensor User Guide

 Overview

 The GitHub Sensor integrates GitHub (GitHub Cloud or GitHub Enterprise) with Keyfactor's AgileSec Platform.
-This sensor allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitHub organization.
+This Sensor allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitHub organization.

 What Gets Scanned